top of page

 • Dropper or pipette.
 Very handy for moving water and paint around.

 • Watercolor paper.
 My go-to is Arches 300 lb. hot press watercolor paper.
 (Many watercolor artists prefer cold press paper, but science illustrators prefer the hot press.)
+For many projects, 140 lb. paper is perfectly fine, but that's the thinnest paper I would use.

 **Note that many of the links are to the Dick Blick website, but these are standard items that can be purchased at most art supply stores.